 A librarian will review all deposited datasets for alignment with the Deposit Guidelines.
 In the case of non-compliance, the depositor will be asked to make necessary modifications.
 Once a librarian has approved your submission, you will be notified and the dataset will be published.
 All published datasets will receive a Digital Object Identifier (DOI) to allow your dataset to be cited.

-All files deposited to the UWinnipeg Research Data Repository are held in cloud storage powered by the Ontario Library Research Cloud (OLRC), a distributed object storage network managed by Scholars Portal.
+All files deposited to UWinnipeg Borealis are held in cloud storage powered by the Ontario Library Research Cloud (OLRC), a distributed object storage network managed by Scholars Portal.
 Data will be replicated a minimum of 3 times across the OLRC’s 5 storage nodes located across Ontario.

 Long-term data preservation plans may consist of details pertaining to: